The property purchase journal entry - for recent acquisitions

 - Mortgage interest

 - Your closing statement may also show adjustments for expenses prepaid by the seller and/or unpaid by the seller.
 Prepaid expenses should either be added as a new debit line, or combined (increasing the value) with the existing value in the same expense account.
-Unpaid expenses should either be added as a credit line, or reduce the existing debit, for the relevant account.
+Unpaid expenses should either be added as a credit line or reduce the existing debit for the relevant account.

 - Escrow account prefunding (if applicable).
 If your loan is escrowed, an escrow account was automatically created when you set up the loan.